-The CLEAN button is a membrane, or "snap" switch.
+The CLEAN button is a membrane, or snap switch.
 When the button is pressed, the freezing cycle stops and the drive motor will start.
 A CLEAN message will display on the LCD screen along with a 5-minute countdown timer.
-If the button is pressed again, the timer will reset.
-To exit the CLEAN mode, turn the Freezing Cylinder OFF/ ON switch to the OFF position.
+To exit the CLEAN mode, turn the Freezing Cylinder OFF/ON switch to the OFF position or press the CLEAN button again.
 If the machine is left in CLEAN for more than 20 minutes, an error code (E4) will be displayed on the display panel.
 Place the Freezing Cylinder OFF/ON switch in the OFF position and back in the ON position to clear this error.